A magnificent ascent on a still wild 4000er

 Guiding

-Our course leader is Serge Bazin, one of the world's most experienced guides - see description above.
-He will adapt the content of the course to the technical and physical qualities of the participants, their current state of fitness, and the weather.
-He takes all decisions necessary to ensure that the course runs smoothly.
-His authority is absolute and undeniable.
+Your guide will adapt the content of the course according to the technical and physical qualities of the participants, their current state of fitness and the weather.
+He makes all decisions necessary to ensure the course runs smoothly.
+His authority is paramount and inescapable.
 You must respect his decisions, as well as those taken collectively.

-If, for reasons beyond our control, Serge is unable to run the course, he will be replaced by another experienced French mountain guide.
-The services would not be modified, the conditions of the course would be identical and this change would not constitute a valid reason for cancellation.
+If, for reasons beyond our control and duly justified, your designated guide is unable to ensure your stay, he or she will be replaced by another experienced French mountain guide.
+The services would not be modified, the conditions of the stay would be identical and this change would not constitute a valid reason for cancellation.

 For unpredictable reasons at this stage, like adverse weather conditions, insufficient physical condition of participants, insufficient competencies of participants related to the intended activities, your guide may decide to adjust the intended program and/or activities.
 At all times, his decision will be final on all matters likely to affect the safety and well-being of the trip.